Awesome Image

 Load Size, Weight, and Nature

-• Irregular Shapes: Loads with irregular shapes may necessitate custom lifting attachments or hoists specifically designed for unique handling requirements.
-This ensures stability during transportation and minimizes the risk of tipping or dropping.
+• Irregular Shapes: Loads with irregular shapes may need custom lifting attachments or specialized hoists to ensure stability and prevent tipping or dropping.

 Environmental and Space Constraints